pyControl/docs/docs/user-guide/programming-tasks.md

 ### Time dependent behaviour.

-The simplest way to implement time dependent state machine behaviour is using the `timed_goto_state` function.
+The simplest way to implement time dependent behaviour is using the `timed_goto_state` function.
 This tells the state machine to transition to a specified state after a specified interval has elapsed.

 ```python
 timed_goto_state('state_C', 10*second) # Transition to state 'state_C' after 10 seconds.